Escape with C&C before the end of June and save up to £125 with our summer offer.

 Handpicked holiday homes & cottages in Northumberland.
 An ideal base to explore the stunning Northumbrian coastline & countryside.

-Steeped in history, Northumberland is home to some of the UK’s most iconic castles.
-Rising from its volcanic crag, the majestic Bamburgh Castle commands stunning views of the North Sea and has served as a poignant setting for countless films and historical dramas, as has the nearby Alnwick Castle, with its grand architecture and rich history as a Northern stronghold.
-Lashed by sea spray for centuries, the ruins of Dunstanburgh Castle holds a haunting presence on the coastline, while the mystical Lindisfarne Castle and Priory – set on the Holy Island which was the Vikings’ first landing place and accessible via a vanishing tidal causeway – encapsulates the ancient spiritual significance of the region.
+Sure to fascinate lovers of history, Northumberland is home to some of the UK’s most iconic castles.
+The breathtaking Bamburgh Castle looks out across the crashing waves of the North Sea and has served as a poignant setting for numerous films and historical dramas, as has the nearby Alnwick Castle of Harry Potter fame, with its grand medieval architecture and history as a Northern stronghold.
+Surrounded by grazing sheep, the ruins of Dunstanburgh Castle has maintained a haunting presence on the coastline for centuries, while the fascinating Lindisfarne Castle and Priory – set on the Holy Island which was the site of the first Viking invasion on English shores – encapsulates the ancient spiritual significance of the region.

-Northumberland’s diverse landscapes and natural habitats make it a haven for wildlife, from the colony of puffins to be found on the Farne Islands to the red squirrels which populate the region’s forests.
-Whether you’re drawn to the serene beauty of its beaches, the historical intrigue of its castles, or the cosmic awe of its dark skies, Northumberland promises an enriching and memorable escape.
+Northumberland’s diverse landscapes and natural habitats make it a haven for wildlife, from the colony of puffins to be found on the Farne Islands to the red squirrels which inhabit the region’s forests.
+The Kielder Water & Forest Park, part of the Northumberland International Dark Sky Park, is also a haven for stargazers as much as cyclists and walkers.
+Whether you’re drawn to the unparalleled beauty of its white sand beaches, the historic significance of its castles, or the depth of its night skies, Northumberland promises a memorable escape.

 Explore our properties in Northumberland.